Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Variational Learning and Inference

-The variational distribution needs to be carefully designed.
-At a high level, it should be flexible enough to closely match $p(\vx, \tF, \tU\vert \vy)$ thus tightening the ELBO, and meanwhile it should be able to make the ELBO more tractable for the downstream optimization problem.
-Theoretically, the posterior distribution $p(\vx, \tF, \tU\vert \vy)$ should be factorized as
+The tightness of the ELBO is determined by the closeness between the variational distribution $q(\vx, \tF, \tU)$ and posterior $p(\vx, \tF, \tU\vert \vy)$, measured by the Kullback-Leibler (KL) divergence \cite{theodoridis2020machine}, $\operatorname{KL}[ q(\vx, \tF, \tU) \| p(\vx, \tF, \tU\vert \vy) ]$.
+Therefore, it is essential to design a variational distribution flexible enough to match $p(\vx, \tF, \tU\vert \vy)$ closely, thus tightening the ELBO.
+Meanwhile, the variational distribution should be able to make the ELBO more tractable.
+For a tight ELBO, the variational distribution for the TGPSSM should mirror the factorization of the true posterior distribution \cite{courts2021gaussian}, $p(\vx, \tF, \tU\vert \vy)$, which can be factorized as

-according to the model defined in Eq.~(\ref{eq:joint_dist}).
-Therefore, the ideal variational distribution for the TGPSSM should similarly be factorized into
+according to the model defined in Eq.~(\ref{eq:joint_dist}) \cite{krishnan2017structured}.
+Therefore, the ideal variational distribution for the TGPSSM is factorized as

-where $q(\tF \vert \tU), q(\tU), q(\x_0)$ and $q(\x_{t} \vert \tilde{\f}_t)$ are the corresponding variational distributions.
-The generic factorization of $q(\vx, \tF, \tU)$ in Eq.~(\ref{eq:generic_vi_dist}) is known as the non-mean-field (NMF) assumption in the GPSSM literature, because it explicitly builds the dependence between latent states and the transition function values.
-However, the NMF assumption can significantly increase the computational cost for the learning and inference \cite{ialongo2019overcoming,curi2020structured,lindinger2022laplace}, compared to the mean-field approximation that is summarized as the following: \begin{assumption}[Mean-field assumption] We assume that the transition function values, $\tf_{1:T}$, and the latent states, $\x_{0:T}$, are independent in the variational distribution, i.e., assuming
+where $q(\tF, \tU), q(\x_0)$ and $q(\x_{t} \vert \tilde{\f}_t)$ are the corresponding variational distributions of the latent variables.
+The generic factorization of $q(\vx, \tF, \tU)$ in Eq.~(\ref{eq:generic_vi_dist}) has been known as the NMF assumption in the GPSSM literature \cite{doerr2018probabilistic}, because it explicitly builds the dependence between the latent states and the transition function values.
+However, the NMF assumption is incapable of making the ELBO more tractable, thus bringing a more significant computational cost of learning and inference \cite{ialongo2019overcoming,curi2020structured,lindinger2022laplace}, compared to the MF approximation summarized as follows. \begin{assumption}[Mean-field assumption] We assume that the variational distribution, $q(\tF, \tU, \x_{0:T})$, is factorized such that the transition function values, $\{\tF, \tU\}$, and the latent states, $\x_{0:T}$, are independent, which mathematically can be expressed as

-leading to the corresponding mean-field (MF) variational learning and inference algorithm (see Section \ref{subsec:mf_tgpssm}). \end{assumption} Note that the MF assumption simplifies the variational distribution yet enables us to handle a more tractable ELBO \cite{eleftheriadis2017identification}.
-We leave the low-complexity while high-performance NMF variational algorithms for future work.
+where $q(\tF, \tU)$ and $q(\x_{0:T})$ are the variational distributions that need to be further designed (see next subsection). \end{assumption} The MF assumption simplifies the variational distribution yet will enable us to handle a more tractable ELBO \cite{eleftheriadis2017identification}, see Section \ref{subsec:mf_tgpssm}.
+The algorithms based on the MF assumption correspond to the MF variational learning and inference algorithms.